-Petroleum jelly is a semisolid mixture of fatty substances that are made from petroleum.
+Petroleum jelly, also known as soft paraffin, is a semisolid mixture of fatty substances that are made from petroleum.
 A common brand name is Vaseline.
 This article discusses what happens when someone swallows a lot of petroleum jelly or it gets in the eyes.

 This article is for information only.
 DO NOT use it to treat or manage an actual poison exposure.
 If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.